craftcms/docs/docs/6.x/extend/events.md

 ### Subscribers

 [Subscribers](laravel:events#writing-event-subscribers) bundle multiple handlers into a class.
-The organization is entirely up to you, but you must register your plugin’s subscribers in `bootPlugin()`:
+The organization is entirely up to you, but you must register your plugin’s subscribers in `boot()`:

 ```php
 Event::subscribe(CustomerRetentionSubscriber::class);